Zipcoder/reveal-slides.tcus/md/lambdaexpressions-deducingjavalambdas.md

-# Lambda Expressions: Deducing java Lambda Expressions
+# Lambda Expressions: Reducing java Lambda Expressions

 -
 -

-## Deducing java Lambda Expressions
+## Reducing java Lambda Expressions
 * How do I express a more complex lambda as a less complex lambda?